apache/flink/docs/dev/table/functions/udfs.md

 **The following methods of `AggregateFunction` are required depending on the use case:**

 - `retract(...)` is required for aggregations on `OVER` windows.
-- `merge(...)` is required for many bounded aggregations and session window aggregations.
+- `merge(...)` is required for many bounded aggregations and session window and hop window aggregations.
+Besides, this method is also helpful for optimizations.
+For example, two phase aggregation optimization requires all the `AggregateFunction` support `merge` method.

 If the aggregate function can only be applied in an OVER window, this can be declared by returning the requirement `FunctionRequirement.OVER_WINDOW_ONLY` in `getRequirements()`.